Venous Insufficiency: Causes, Symptoms, Prevention And Treatment

 Prevention, Treatment And Reversal Of Venous Insufficiency

 There is no full-proof way to prevent venous insufficiency, and once damage to the veins in your legs occurs it cannot be fully reversed.
-However, with proper treatment venous insufficiency can be treated and managed to prevent progression of the condition into something more serious.
+However, with proper venous insufficiency treatment it can be treated and managed to prevent progression of the condition into something more serious.

 Prevention